cPanel Webmail | How To Access cPanel Email Login

 There are two webmail applications that you can use:

 Webmail is an optional feature.
 You can also use your preferred e-mail client application, such as Thunderbird or Microsoft Outlook, to access your e-mail accounts.
 You can even use a combination of webmail and a client application.
 For example, you might use webmail to check your e-mail while you are at work, and then download your e-mail to your computer using a client application when you get home.
 For information about how to set up a client e-mail application, please see this article

 To access an e-mail account using webmail from within cPanel, follow these steps:

 If you do not know how to log in to your cPanel account, please see this article

 - In the EMAIL section of the cPanel home screen, click Email Accounts.

-- Under Email Accounts, locate the e-mail account that you want to access, click More, and then click Access Webmail.
+- Under Email Accounts, locate the e-mail account that you want to access and click the CHECK EMAIL button.

 Alternatively, you can use the URL http://www.example.com:2096, where example.com is your domain name, to access webmail.
 Then you do not have to log in to cPanel first, but can instead go straight to the webmail login page.